toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 Having instantiated showMobileNav and setShowMobileNav, we can then pass these values to the Navigation component as props.

-Inside the Navigation component, we'll use these values to toggle the nav bar on mobile.

 ## Putting it all together

 Within the Navigation component, we can now ingest our stateful values as props (once again, I'll specify the prop types for the TypeScript compiler):